132 Hour Fundamentals of Permanent MakeupColorado's Premiere Permanent Cosmetic Training Program

 132 Hour Fundamentals of Permanent Makeup Course

 The training is designed to build your knowledge and skills in an orderly manner.
-Training is generally spaced out 2 days a week (8 am to 6 pm) over 6 weeks so students are not overwhelmed in a short period of time.
+After the first week, the training is spaced out 2 days a week over the remaining 5 weeks so students are not overwhelmed in a short period of time.

-You will learn both manual techniques microblading (and combo: microblading and shading) and machine work (ombre / powdered eyebrows, lash line enhancement eyeliner and lips).
+You will learn both manual techniques, microblading and machine work (ombre / powdered eyebrows, lash line enhancement eyeliner and lip color / blush).